oDEVU/VEX/README.md

 - Currently only tested on Linux with AMD GPUs (both discrete and integrated)
 - An editor is planned, but requires a working engine core to do so

+## Engine documentation
+Engine documentation can be found under: https://odevu.github.io/VEX/ It can also be regenerated locally by using doxygen.

 ## TODO:
 ### Must have to create games:
 - UI rendering system